How to Avoid Injury and Shin Splints When Jumping Rope

 1. Listen to your Body, Recognize the Signs

 There is a difference between normal pain and bad pain.

-As someone who’s adamant about ‘pushing through the pain’ and finishing that last rep (at any cost), I can personally attest to the fact that I’ve ignored warning signs in the past.
+We fully believe in ‘pushing through the pain’ and finishing that last rep (at any cost), however it's important to not ignore warning signs.

 Here are some signs of both normal and bad pain: